TriAgent/TweetAgent/README.md

 - It checks if bot username in any of the conversation posts written by the root post author (this means someone is trying to ping us to check the root post).
 - If so, it studies the root post for contest.

+### Contest posts structure

+- The "contest post" is the interesting post that says something hot about crypto.
+Also called "quoted post".
+- The "quote post" is our bot post, that RTed a quoted post and added a comment about it.
+- The "mentioning post" is the post that mentions our bot name either inside the quoted post text, or in a reply or the quoted post.
+This is the post that makes us aware of the quoted post so we add it to the contest.

 # Bot features

 ## x-posts-fetcher